-- (i) In AE and A1-30 zones or other A zoned areas where the BFE has been determined or can be reasonably obtained: New construction and substantial improvement of any commercial, industrial, or other nonresidential structure shall either have the lowest floor, including basement, elevated a minimum of one foot above the base flood elevation, or elevated as required by ASCE 24, whichever is greater.
-Mechanical equipment; or, together with attendant and utility utilities and sanitary facilities, shall be waterproofed or elevated at least one foot above the BFE, or as required by ASCE 24, whichever is greater. - (ii) If located in an AO zone, the structure shall meet requirements in Appendix A. - (iii) If located in an Unnumbered A zone for which a BFE is not available and cannot be reasonably obtained, the structure shall be reasonably safe from flooding, but in all cases the lowest floor shall be at least two feet above the Highest Adjacent Grade. - (iv) Fully enclosed areas below the lowest floor that are subject to flooding are prohibited, or if used solely for parking, access or storage shall be designed to automatically equalize hydrostatic flood forces on exterior walls by allowing for the entry and exit of floodwaters.
-Designs for meeting this requirement must either be certified by a registered professional engineer or architect or must meet or exceed the following minimum criteria: - a) Have a minimum of two openings with a total net area of not less than one square inch for every square foot of enclosed area subject to flooding. - b) The bottom of all openings shall be no higher than one foot above grade. - c) Openings may be equipped with screens, louvers, valves, or other coverings or devices provided that they permit the automatic entry and exit of floodwater. - d) A garage attached to a residential structure, constructed with the garage floor slab below the BFE, must be designed to allow for the automatic entry and exit of floodwaters.

-Alternatively, a registered engineer or architect may design and certify engineered openings.
+- (i) In AE and A1-30 zones or other A zoned areas where the BFE has been determined or can be reasonably obtained: New construction and substantial improvement of any commercial, industrial, or other nonresidential structure shall have the lowest floor, including basement, elevated a minimum of one foot above the base flood elevation, or elevated as required by ~~ASCE 24-24 Section 2.3~~, whichever is greater.
+Mechanical equipment; and utilities shall be waterproofed or elevated at least one foot above the BFE, or as required by ~~ASCE 24-24 Section 7~~, whichever is greater. - (ii) If located in an AO zone, the structure shall meet requirements in Appendix C.5 - (iii) If located in an Unnumbered A zone for which a BFE is not available and cannot be reasonably obtained, the structure shall be reasonably safe from flooding, but in all cases the lowest floor shall be at least two feet above the Highest Adjacent Grade. - (iv) Fully enclosed areas below the lowest floor that are subject to flooding are prohibited, or if used solely for parking, access or storage shall be designed to automatically equalize hydrostatic flood forces on exterior walls by allowing for the entry and exit of floodwaters.
+Designs for meeting this requirement must either be certified ~~that they meet the requirements of ASCE 24-4 Section 2.8 by a registered professional engineer or architect~~ or must meet or exceed the following minimum criteria: - (A) Have a minimum of two engineered openings with a total net area of not less than one square inch for every square foot ~~(up to 250 square feet per vent)~~ of enclosed area subject to flooding. - (B) The bottom of all openings shall be no higher than one foot above grade. - (C) Openings may be equipped with screens, louvers, valves, or other coverings or devices provided that they permit the automatic entry and exit of floodwater. - (D) A garage attached to a residential structure, constructed with the garage floor slab below the BFE, must be designed to allow for the automatic entry and exit of floodwaters.Alternatively, a registered engineer or architect may design and certify engineered openings.